 Cross Catholic Outreach is working with Bishop Baawobr to enact the diocese’s community transformation plan, beginning with the most severe problems: the lack of clean water and insufficient sanitation.
 Future projects will build schools, address income generation and may include possible test shipments of material aid.

 According to the World Bank, Latin America is the region hardest hit by the COVID-19 pandemic, with a collapse in tourism and high unemployment leading to a worsening economic crisis.
 Poverty is especially pronounced in Guatemala, where nearly half of all children under age 5 are chronically malnourished.

-Our Catholic partners are taking a stand against poverty while defending and growing the faith through diocesan strengthening.
+Our Catholic partners are taking a stand against poverty while defending and growing the faith through spiritual outreach.
 In the Diocese of Suchitepéquez-Retalhuleu, Bishop Pablo Vizcaino Prado is building a permanent social pastoral center that will point families to the love of God.
 Spiritual enrichment is one of the priorities in the Diocese of Santa Rosa de Lima, where Father Raul Monterroso is expanding the lay ecclesiastical ministry.
 Other projects address needs for water systems, housing, food, education and agriculture.

 In the 1980s, civil war devastated Nicaragua.
 Decades later, families are plagued with the long-term effects, including a persistent wealth gap, low wages and a lack of access to quality schools.
 These troubling conditions trap parents and children in a seemingly never-ending cycle of poverty.